Statistical Guarantees in the Search for Less Discriminatory Algorithms: Introduction

 Data-driven models increasingly underpin decision making in critical domains like employment, credit, and housing.
 While these models have been embraced for their potential to improve the quality and efficiency of such decision making, the literature on algorithmic fairness has shown that predictive models can also perpetuate or exacerbate societal biases, leading to potentially unfair outcomes \citep{barocas2023fairness}.\looseness=-1

-Recent work argues that in such high-stakes settings, firms building data-driven decision-making systems should proactively search for ``less discriminatory algorithms'' (LDAs) \citep{black2024less, gillis_operationalizing_2024, caro2024modernizing}, or predictive models with equal overall performance but less ``disparate impact'' across legally protected groups.
-In the United States, disparate impact in these sectors is typically operationalized as the difference in selection rates across groups (e.g., differences in the hiring, lending, or renting rates across racial, gender, or age groups).
+Recent work argues that in such high-stakes settings, firms building data-driven decision-making systems should proactively search for ``less discriminatory algorithms'' (LDAs) \citep{black_less_2024, gillis_operationalizing_2024, caro2024modernizing}, or predictive models with equal overall performance but less disparate impact across legally protected groups.\footnote{In the United States, disparate impact in these sectors is typically operationalized as the difference in selection rates across groups (e.g., differences in the hiring, lending, or leasing rates across racial, gender, or age groups).} \proposedchange{These arguments draw on the legal doctrine that has developed over the past half century around disparate impact, which stipulates that firms may face liability if they refuse to adopt a less discriminatory alternative that could achieve their business goals as effectively as some baseline decision-making policy.}

 In support of their argument is the empirical finding that models optimized for accuracy can vary substantially with respect to other performance measures (like {disparate impact}), \textit{even if the training procedure used is exactly the same} \citep{marx_predictive_2020,d2022underspecification,rudin2024amazing,black2022model}.
 This is because training processes are almost always non-deterministic; the subset of data used to train a model, the batch ordering in stochastic gradient descent, the set of features included as inputs, and any number of other aspects of a training algorithm are random.
 A firm might thus hope to sample a large set of models with comparable predictive performance and select the one with minimal disparate impact.